Calathea roseopicta 'Northern Lights'

 6. Fertilization

-• Active season : During the growing period (spring-summer), fertilize the plant once every 4-6 weeks using a liquid fertilizer for indoor plants, diluted to half the recommended concentration.
+• Active season: During the growth period (spring-summer), fertilize the plant every 4-6 weeks using a liquid fertilizer for indoor plants, diluted to half the recommended concentration.

-• Ideal time : Replanting is done in spring, using a pot that is only one size larger than the previous one.
+• Ideal time: Repotting is done in spring, using a pot only one size larger than the previous one.

 Note: Calathea is a plant sensitive to temperature differences.
-Therefore, it is possible that you will receive these plants with some defects on the leaves, but these do not affect the viability of the plant.
+Therefore, you may receive these plants with some leaf defects, but these do not affect the plant's viability.

 Height with pot included approx. 30 cm